csaru/csa.ru/content/sci-18.md

 ### Important dates

-~~March 6,2017~~ extended till April ~~10~~ 17, 2017: Submission deadline<br/>
+March 5, 2018: Submission deadline<br/>
-April 28, 2017: Notification of Acceptance and Early-bird Registration starts.<br/>
+April 8, 2018: Notification of Acceptance and Early-bird Registration starts.<br/>
-May 15, 2017: Early-bird Registration ends.<br/>
+May 6, 2018: Early-bird Registration ends.<br/>
-May 15, 2017: Submission deadline for the final version of the Papers<br/>
+May 6, 2018: Submission deadline for the final version of the Papers<br/>
-July 3-6, 2017: ICCSA 2017 Conference
+July 2-5, 2018: ICCSA 2018 Conference

 ### Paper submission

-To submit a paper, please connect to the submission site from the link provided at the ICCSA 2017 web site: <http://ess.iccsa.org>.
+To submit a paper, please connect to the submission site from the link provided at the ICCSA 2018 web site: <http://ess.iccsa.org>.
 Only papers submitted through the electronic system and strictly adhering to the relevant format will be considered for reviewing and publication.

-_The submission must fall into the following category: Scientific Computing Infrastructure (SCI 2017) workshop paper._
+_The submission must fall into the following category: Scientific Computing Infrastructure (SCI 2018) workshop paper._

 The submitted paper must be between 10 to 16 pages long for LNCS publication and should be formatted according to the LNCS rules, respectively.
 Please